Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Downsides of Truffles for Dogs

-There are several downsides of truffles for dogs.
+Even though technically dogs can eat truffles as they aren’t toxic for them, there are still several potential downsides of truffles for dogs.
 Many of these are temporary and not serious.
 However, allergic reactions can occur with any food.

 1. Allergic Reactions